gregogolla/gregogolla.github.io/docs/top-banner.md

 ![alt text](images/3.2_Announcement.png "announcements icon")

-Clicking on the `View All Announcements` button takes you to the `Announcements` screen from where a member can view all announcements.
+Clicking on the `View All` button takes you to the `Announcements` screen from where a member can view all announcements.

 ?> **Note** Announcements are also sent to the members as external emails.